Network

 Inner Ring nodes are connected to Neo Blockchain.
 They are constantly monitoring events coming from the blockchain to synchronize their state and the state of NeoFS smart contract that manages users' money deposits and information about Inner Ring nodes themselves.

 Since the Inner Ring is a critical infrastructure part, not every node may get this role.
-The node willing to join the Inner Ring should be registered in NeoFS smart contract in Neo Blockchain and pay some security deposit that is lost in case of the node starts to behave badly.
+The node willing to join the Inner Ring should be registered in NeoFS smart contract in Neo Blockchain and pay some security deposit that is lost in case node starts to behave badly.

 In addition, in the same way as Neo consensus nodes, NeoFS Inner Ring nodes try to achieve maximal possible geographical, political and network decentralization.